vidstack/player/apps/site/src/routes/docs/player/[...5]components/[...3_deep]ui/[...11]slider-value-text/_Docs.md

 ---
-description: This element is used to display the current value of a slider in various formats such as a raw value, percentage, or time.
+description: This component is used to display the current value of a slider in various formats such as a raw value, percentage, or time.
 ---

 ## Usage